jiyorude/vertice/README.md

 <br/>

 ### Background
 *Vertice* is a Python algorithm that outputs `boundary data` found inside Quake III map files.
 It outputs the size of each map as X, Y, Z coordinates, finds every spawn point, and calculates the movement space the player/or the camera has before it enters the void.
+Furthermore, it outputs the coordinates of each spawn point inside a 3D plot for visual reference.

 The algorithm was initially made as a helper tool to generate map and camera data for the *avant* algorithm, yet as a standalone application it might prove useful in certain situations as it can offer the following features: